 Credit Card Transactions Fraud Detection¶

-Objective: Train several models and evaluate how effectively they predict instances of fraud using the Credit Card Transactions Fraud Detection Dataset.
+Objective: Train multiple models and evaluate how effectively they predict credit card transactions fraud.

 Import libraries¶